DoctorWkt/build-ubuntu-vm/README.md

 * These packages: whois, p7zip-full, genisoimage
 * A copy of the [Minimal Ubuntu CD](https://help.ubuntu.com/community/Installation/MinimalCD)

-It is also a good idea to install the *apt-cacher-ng package*.
+It is also a good idea to install the *apt-cacher-ng* package.
 The Minimal Ubuntu CD has very few packages; most of them are installed from the Internet.
 The *apt-cacher-ng* package will act as a caching proxy, so you can build the customised ISO several times and only have to download the packages once.